CSUMBmWall/journal/README.md

 #### *Notes*
   - API calls, which require a YouTube API account, are used to retrieve YouTube video information
   - Elasticsearch needs to be running with an index available.
 The mapping is in elasticsearch_mapping.json, in the root folder of this repo.
 The index is journal and the type is journal_entry.
+   - The mapping will not work for Elasticsearch version 7.0 and later.
+They have removed index types.
   - The Node.js server must be running to add images, retrieve URL and YouTube info, or download YouTube videos.

 #### *Credits*